top of page

 • Register and use push tokens to deliver content-minimized notifications

-• Operate, secure, and improve reliability of the service
+• Operate, secure, troubleshoot, and improve service reliability

 Cord does not sell personal data and does not use message content for advertising.